jondkelley/eco_aprs_weather/README.md

 *[Note: Change 192.168.1.250 to match the IP address of your eco_aprs_weather bridge IP!]*

 This will send your weather reports straight the internet's APRS-IS backend service.
 It's what most people do.
 You can add an additional `PBEACON` line and change `sendto=IG` to `sendto=0` to send to the first radio channel in direwolf.
 This would internet TX and TX over RF with a weather telemetry packet.
-These can be received by WX capable radios like Kenwood's or maybe some Yaesu's.
+These can be received by APRS/WX-aware radios like Kenwood's or maybe some Yaesu's.